 The Evening & Weekend program is a three-year, six-semester program, while our Executive MBA program meets about every three weeks from Thursday through Saturday over 19 months.
 Both offer the same rich resources and result in the same Berkeley MBA degree.

-But which program is right for you?
-In this two-part series (See Part II) , we spoke with two couples in which each partner chose a different part-time program at Berkeley-Haas.
+In this two-part series (See Part II) , we spoke with two couples in which each partner chose a different part-time program at Berkeley Haas.